-UPDATED 2Aug2019: “How can I install a submersible pump?”
+“How can I install a submersible pump in my household well?”
 If you’re asking this question, then this is the article for you.
 Read on for all the details.
-As far as I’ve seen, this is the most complete set of instructions on the internet.
-I’m also standing by to help with individual questions at [email protected]
+As far as I’ve seen, this is the most complete set of submersible water pump installation instructions on the internet.
+I’m also standing by to help with individual questions at [email protected].
+Send me an email.

 When it comes time to install a submersible pump, the work is more physically difficult than any other water well option because the pump, piping and wires have to be lowered into the deepest recesses of the well.
 And if that wasn’t enough, several obscure installation details make the difference between five years of trouble-free pump service and twenty five.
 Here’s everything you need to know to install a submersible pump the right way, whether you’re an adventurous DIYer, a seasoned professional or someone exploring a water-related career like a water engineer job.
 Follow these field tested techniques and you won’t need to tackle this troublesome chore any more often than absolutely necessary.